 5th-7th grade: 5-10 minutes; 8th grade & over: 10-12 minutes

-- 2. Illustrated Talk: Use of visuals, posters, etc. with a talk.
-A planned presentation with an introduction, body and summary on any subject. - Length of presentation poetry.
+Interpretive Reading: Any piece or collection of prose or poetry.
 Participant may write their own.
 Material is read with personal interpretation.
 Pieces may be combined to meet time requirements.